drcode/zek/README.md

 # Running ZEK

 Simply execture `zek` from the directory where you want your database files to live.
-Now follow the youtube video above for basic usage, and hit 'h' for a full list of commands.
+Now follow the youtube video above for basic usage.
+Hit 'h' for a full list of commands.

 # FAQ